 Langhorne Creek is the pinnacle of farm and wine country; vast fields of meadow, wheat, and vines in every direction.
 The earth is not only rich in minerals but in history and culture too.
 Cellar doors, brick fronted pubs, and crackling fires that entice weary travellers who are greeted immediately with a cold ale or a glass of wine that tastes how you feel when you drink it.

-The Wineries in Langhorne Creek operate at an elite level, with some wines winning Australian and worldwide accolades.
+It seems that Langhorne Creek wineries operate at an elite level, with some wines winning Australian and worldwide accolades.

 A trip to the Langhorne Creek wine region will leave you despising the concrete jungle and longing for a little slice of real estate yourself.